Please ensure Javascript is enabled for purposes of website accessibility

 Next is a short-term strategy.
 Many credit cards offer a zero percent introductory rate for balance transfers.
 This can be a valuable way to reduce the amount of interest you will pay on your debt, but it can also lull you into a false sense of comfort.

-Each introductory rate has a set length.
+Each introductory rate period has a set length.
 Most will expire in 12 to 24 months.
 Unless you are positive you can and will pay off the card within that time, this is not the method for you.
 You already need to pay a transfer fee, and you will incur a higher interest rate when the introductory rate expires.
 The only way this works is if you pay your card off in time.

 [author_ad]